-The district designates the individual(s), position(s), or unit(s) identified below as responsible for coordinating the district's response to complaints and for complying with state and federal civil rights laws.
-The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3-Nondiscrimination/Harassment responsible for handling complaints regarding, unlawful discrimination (such as discriminatory harassment, intimidation, or bullying and in AR 5145.7-Sexual Harassment for handling complaints regarding sexual harassment).
-The compliance officers shall receive and coordinate the investigation of complaints and shall ensure district compliance with law.
+The district designates the individual(s), position(s), or unit(s) identified below as responsible for receiving, coordinating and investigating complaints and for complying with state and federal civil rights laws.
+The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3-Nondiscrimination/Harassment responsible for handling complaints regarding, unlawful discrimination, harassment, intimidation, or bullying and in AR 5145.7-Sexual Harassment for handling complaints regarding sexual harassment.

-Director of Pupil Services 710 Encinitas Blvd.
-Encinitas, CA 92024 (760) 753-6491 Ext 5550 ucp@sduhsd.net
+Director of Pupil Services 1 Maverick Way Carlsbad, CA 92009 (760) 753-6491 Ext 5585 ucp@sduhsd.net

 The compliance officer who receives a complaint may assign another compliance officer to investigate and resolve the complaint.
-The compliance officer shall promptly notify the complainant and respondent, if applicable, if another compliance officer is assigned to the complaint.
+The compliance officer shall promptly notify the complainant and respondent if another compliance officer is assigned to the complaint.